-- This report will require the following: - Top of bank staking/slope stability analysis - Minor and major flow routes identified, and capacities verified - Preliminary sizing for SWM Facility - SWM outfall locations (may require site walk with approval agencies) - LID siting, footprints, soils and infiltration values, and preliminary sizing.
+- The MESP/MDP must follow all requirements outlined by CLOCA and the Municipality.
+Additional requirements may be subsequently identified by the Municipality. - Functional Servicing Report - This report will require the following: - Top of bank staking/slope stability analysis - Minor and major flow routes identified, and capacities verified - Preliminary sizing for SWM Facility - SWM outfall locations (may require site walk with approval agencies) - LID siting, footprints, soils and infiltration values, and preliminary sizing.
 Define the types of LID techniques that are to be incorporated into the future urban landscape to meet the targets identified in Table 8.1 over the respective study areas.
 Infiltration rates should be measured in situ using test pits and/or boreholes, and post-development infiltration rates should match pre-development rates on an annual basis.
 In-situ infiltration testing characterizes the field saturated hydraulic properties of the existing native material on-site.
 On-site infiltration testing using industry standard methodologies (e.g. Guelph Permeameter, Double ring infiltrometer, etc.) to determine the in-situ field saturated hydraulic conductivity infiltration rates and the design infiltration rate per the LID Stormwater Planning and Design Guide is recommended (https://wiki.sustainabletechnologies.ca/wiki).
 Field testing should be performed within the approximate location and invert of proposed LID practices. - Other requirements as may be outlined by the Municipality - Stormwater Management Report - None of the requirements for a Stormwater Management Report have been completed yet.
 This stage of planning builds upon the preliminary work at the functional design level in order to finalize the drainage and stormwater pond designs.
 This report will require: - Detailed SWMF design - Detailed LID design - Other requirements as may be outlined by the Municipality - Stormwater Management Brief - None of the requirements for a Stormwater Management Brief have been completed yet.
-This report will require: - Detailed BMP design (SWMFs, LIDs, OGS, etc.) - Other - Hydrogeologic Assessment It is recommended that field testing, through the installation of boreholes and monitoring wells, be used to verify soil and groundwater conditions including any constraints associated with high or perched groundwater.
-As part of a complete field program soil samples should be collected as part of geotechnical and/or hydrogeological investigations in order to characterize the soil properties.
+This report will require:

-Erosion and Sediment Control Plan
+- Detailed BMP design (SWMFs, LIDs, OGS, etc.) - Other - Hydrogeologic Assessment It is recommended that field testing, through the installation of boreholes and monitoring wells, be used to verify soil and groundwater conditions including any constraints associated with high or perched groundwater.
+As part of a complete field program soil samples should be collected as part of geotechnical and/or hydrogeological investigations in order to characterize the soil properties. - Erosion and Sediment Control Plan